cmiles74/devcontainer-example/README.md

 machine that's running Docker.
 From there, they are shared again with your Docker containers.
 As you have guessed or even noticed, performance is not great.

+To connect to the webserver, use [http://localhost:9080](http://localhost:9080).

 ### GitHub Codespace

 When you run on Codespace, GitHub provisions Linux containers and handles the sharing of your project with those containers for you.
 It's all transparent and pretty performant so we're not really concerned with the nitty-gritty of how it works.
 It works well enough even for large projects.

+To connect to the webserver, open the lower panel (where the "Terminal" tab is displayed) and click on the "Ports" tab.
+There will be one listed and you can click on the URL to open it in your browser.

 ## Developing with Several Containers